Disabled Persons Railcard: Card and discounts

 The card is available as a one-year validity card for £20 and as a three-year validity card for £54.
 The Railcard holder can take another adult with them at the same discount rate.

 All franchised train operating companies in Great Britain must accept the Railcard and offer discounts under terms set out in the Railways Act 1993.
 The Railcard is managed by Rail Delivery Group.
 It is aimed at people who have the most difficulty using rail for a reason relating to their disability.
 Its purpose is to encourage people to use the train and to reduce the cost for those who need to be accompanied by a carer.

-As of July 2022, there are over 228,000 Disabled Persons Railcards in circulation.
+In July 2022, there were over 228,000 Disabled Persons Railcards in circulation, increasing to 375,027 by October 2025.

 Origins

 British Rail (BR) introduced the Disabled Persons Railcard in 1981 to mark the International Year of Disabled Persons.
 Sir Peter Parker was Chairman of BR at the time and the British Railways Board included Tom Libby and wheelchair user Bill Buchanan, who was "Special Adviser on the Disabled".

 Tom Libby and Bill Buchanan together with Sir Bert Massie (RADAR) were tasked to design and develop the Disabled Persons Railcard.

 The Railcard initially cost £5.
 Its price increased to £14 in the 1990s and then in 2006 to £18.
 A three-year Railcard was also introduced in September 2006 at £48.

 The price increased again in January 2011, to its current cost of £20 for a year.
 The three year railcard was increased the same year, costing £54 (£18 per year).
-As of January 2023, these prices are still in effect.
+As of March 2026, these prices are still in effect.

+In March 2026, the criteria was extended.
+As part of this the treatment of physical health conditions and mental was equalised, with the introduction of the criteria "currently unable to drive on medical grounds."